atinanit/IEO_UCEC/projectseUCEC.md

 ## Differential expression: Extended analysis

-A linear regression model is a statistical model that captures linear relationships between a response variable and its predictor variables.
+In this section, a more extense analysis of differential expression is performed.
+Different types of linear regression models are built in order to assess differential expression.
 The conceptual purpose of a linear regression model is to represent, as accurately as possible, something complex, the data denoted by `y`, which is n-dimensional, in terms of something much simpler, the `model`, which is p -dimensional.
 Thus, if our model is successful, the structure in the data should be captured in those `p` dimensions, leaving just random variation in the residuals which lie in an `(n-p)-dimensional space`.

 In the context of DE analysis, linear regression models can be written in matrix form, in `design matrices`.
 The design matrix contains as many rows as samples and as many columns as coefficients to be estimated.